sassbreak/sassbreak.github.io/_posts/2015-03-09-double-ampersand-mixin.md

 }
 {% endhighlight %}

-Or, we can zero out the top margins on all but the first paragraph:
+Or, we could also zero out the top margins on all but the first paragraph:

 {% highlight scss %}
 p {
   @include doubly() {
     margin-top: 0;
+    text-indent: 1.5em;
   }
 }
 {% endhighlight %}